canro91/canro91.github.io/_posts/2022-04-11-DistributedCacheWithNCache.md

 ### Connecting to an NCache cache

 Before connecting to our NCache server, we need to first install the client NuGet package: `Alachisoft.NCache.SDK`.
-Let's use the latest version: `5.2.1`.
+Let's use the version: `5.2.1`.

 To start a connection, we need the `GetCache()` method with a cache name.
 For our sample app, let's use the default cache: `demoCache`.